polyipseity/information/special/academia/HKUST/PHYS 1002/questions.md

 >
 > Question: When will we be able to see what it looks like __now__?
 >
 > - solution: {{_About_ 2.5 million years later.
-Or less than 2.5 million years later, if you know that the Andromeda is approaching the Milky Way}}.
+Or less than 2.5 million years later, if you know that the Andromeda is approaching the Milky Way.}}

 <!-- markdownlint MD028 -->